mmerickel/gitlab-branch-renamer/README.md

 - Delete the `master` branch.
 - Create a new branch protection rule for `master` preventing any future pushes.

+ **NOTE:** For a premium subscriber it'd be required to implement a few more parts of the protection API.
+This will not copy user/group protections.

 ## Setup

 ### Installation